Kosher is a term to describe any food that complies with a strict set of dietary rules in Judaism. These rules are called kashrut.

 This article outlines the rules for eating a kosher diet, its origins, and the requirements a food must meet to be considered kosher.

-In Hebrew, “kosher” means fit.
+In Hebrew, “kosher” means fit or proper.
 Kosher food is any food fit for consumption by Jewish people.

 The Torah, the first part of the Jewish bible, lays the foundations of kosher dietary laws.
 Practicing Jews believe that following a kosher diet is God’s will.